Vanitas– An introduction | overview | Easy explanation

 Vanitas

-Vanitas has made a lasting impact on the art world inspiring many generations of artists.
-Its symbolic and allegorical quality persists in modern types of art forms, such as photography, sculpture or installations.
+Vanitas has had a lasting influence on the art world, inspiring generations of artists.
+Its symbolic and allegorical nature continues to resonate in contemporary art forms, such as photography, sculpture, and installations.

 Top artists (5):-